Admissions Frequently Asked Questions

 How do I withdraw my application?

 You should e-mail our office at email@example.com indicating your decision to withdraw your application.
 Please notify us as soon as possible.
-An explanation is appreciated.
+An explanation is greatly appreciated.